grosz99/AIBIA-Docker/README.md

 ## For Users

-### Getting Started - One-Click Access
+### Getting Started - One-Click Windsurf IDE Access

 1. **Click the link** provided by your administrator
    - No login or GitHub account required
-   - No installation needed
+   - No installation or setup needed

-2. **Wait briefly** while your personal environment loads
-   - Everything is pre-configured for you
-   - Windsurf starts automatically

-3. **Start using Windsurf immediately**
+2. **The Windsurf IDE loads automatically**
-   - The interface opens automatically in your browser
+   - The Windsurf IDE web interface opens in your browser
+   - You'll see the full-featured Windsurf coding environment
+   - No commands to run - it's all automatic

+3. **Start coding immediately**
-   - Your dataset is already loaded at `/app/data/dataset.csv`
+   - Access your dataset at `/app/data/dataset.csv`
+   - Use all Windsurf IDE features without configuration
-   - All tools and features are ready to use
+   - All AI assistance features are ready to use

-4. **Explore and build dashboards**
+4. **Build and test directly in Windsurf**
-   - Create visualizations with the pre-loaded dataset
+   - Create visualizations with the built-in tools
-   - Build interactive dashboards
-   - Experiment with different chart types and filters
+   - Run code and see results instantly
+   - Get AI assistance with your Windsurf workflows

 ### Available Tools